-Being a certified HVAC technician is as important to your job as it is to the person hiring you.
-You’ll be working on very necessary and sometimes dangerous equipment.
+Being a certified HVAC technician is important; you’ll be working on important, expensive, and sometimes dangerous equipment.
 People will want to know you've been trained to do it right.
 Certification helps prove you can.

 To prove you are a trained and capable HVAC technician, you must first be licensed.
-Each state has its own set of licensing regulations, so be sure to check with your state’s licensing department to find out what is required.
+Each state has its own set of licensing regulations, and you can check with your state’s licensing department to find out what is required.
 A career counselor at the school of your choosing can help guide you.

 The North American Technician Excellence certification is highly regarded as a benchmark for recognized and respected HVAC technicians.
 You must pass this knowledge-based exam in order to become certified, but this certification is voluntary.
 This exam is also used for specialized areas such as air conditioning, air distribution, and gas furnaces.
 To have a NATE certification means you are highly knowledgeable and qualified to do your job.